theimpossibleastronaut/awesome-mentalhealth/README.md

 ### Magazines
 * [Greater Good Magazine](https://greatergood.berkeley.edu/) - Science-based insights for a meaningful life.
+* [OpenMinds Quarterly](http://www.openmindsquarterly.com/) - Explorations of life with(in) mental illness, addiction & recovery.

 ### Websites
 * [Students Against Depression](http://studentsagainstdepression.org/) - Blogs, tips and information for and by students.